-Utility Day – Spring 2026
+Utility Day – Fall 2026

-We welcome you to join us for this one-day workshop, which provides a practical, end-to-end view of distribution transformer specification, testing and manufacturing.
+Join us for this one-day workshop, which provides a practical, end-to-end view of distribution transformer specification, testing and manufacturing.

 Over the course of the day, participants will review key design options, material selections, performance requirements and applicable industry standards used to develop effective utility transformer specifications.
 The workshop also examines final manufacturing-stage testing, comparing major standards and approaches, including Factory Acceptance Testing (FAT) and field testing, to understand how compliance, reliability and performance are verified.